docusign/sample-app-mycors-javascript/README.md

    ```
    docker build -t docusign_sample_mycors .
    ```
-4. Start the application (run the docker container) with the following command in the terminal:
+4. Start the application (run the Docker container) with the following command in the terminal:

    ```
    docker run -p 80:80 -d docusign_sample_mycors